pv217/07-kafka-assignment/README.md

 ### Producer/Consumer

-The producer (Publisher) sends messages to the broker, and the Consumer (Subscriber or Processor) receives messages from the broker and processes them.
+The Producer (Publisher) sends messages to the broker, and the Consumer (Subscriber or Processor) receives messages from the broker and processes them.
 The producer and consumer do not need to know about each other, and they can be added or removed without affecting the other components.
+Producer can also be a consumer and vice versa.

 The communication between the producer and the consumer is asynchronous, which means that the producer does not wait for the consumer to process the message.
 This allows for better scalability and performance.

-The message is sent to a topic, which is a logical channel for communication.
-The producer sends messages to a topic, and the consumer receives messages from a topic.
-The broker ensures that the messages are delivered to all consumers subscribed to the topic.
+The message is sent to a channel, which is a logical channel for communication.
+The producer sends messages to the channel, and the consumer receives messages from the channel.
+The broker ensures that the messages are delivered to all consumers subscribed to the channel.

 ![Messaging](./img/pubsub.png)